 A long-time purveyor of horrible instructional VHS, in 2011 I created Hard Stars, a YouTube channel featuring the most comprehensive collection of celebrity workout videos on VHS in the world.
 I served bravely as a guest blogger at Everything is Terrible from 2011-2013.
 I was also the editor of the full-length theatrical version of the groundbreaking crowdsourcing project Star Wars Uncut.
 In late 2015, my 2014 unearthing of a video called You on Kazoo briefly took over the internet (currently at 8 million views).

 I have recently began making new remix work under the moniker Dead VCR.
-I make occasional commercial remixes on Vine and practice Tuvan throat-singing and auctioneer calling in the shower in my spare time.

 Feel free to contact me.
 Thanks for stopping by.